 Please note that this is not a "pre-evacuation" order.
-A Voluntary Evacuation Order is still an evacuation order, and the purpose of this order is that if you are a community member who needs additional time to exit the area due to such things as needing to get large animals out of the area, you have health conditions that may be aggravated by the incident, or you are concerned for your safety, you should evacuate at this time.
+A Voluntary Evacuation Order is still an evacuation order, the purpose of this order is to give community members additional time to evacuate and exit the area.
+This is especially important for those with large animals or people with disabilities.
+In a fast-moving event, a voluntary evacuation order may not be possible.